 Through this therapy, couples can get rid of their cynical, hostile attitude towards each other and understand where such thoughts come from.

 This approach is a positive way of expressing genuine love and giving birth to real security in relationships.

 It would also be helpful to understand another critical anxious attachment style.

 There are two diametrically opposite types of ambivalent attachment disorder.

 Angry: An individual seeks a connection with their partner and then does a volte-face.
 They reject them and turn hostile.

-Passive: The person is overwhelmed with their own sense of helplessness and is unable to approach others for intimacy.
+Passive: The person is overwhelmed with their sense of helplessness and cannot approach others for intimacy.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.